- Claires Court Schools

 Claires Court Schools have three main sites in Maidenhead.
-The College which houses The Nursery (co-ed aged 3-4), The College itself for girls aged 4 - 16 and the co-ed sixth form for those aged from 16 to 18.
-Across town is Ridgeway School for boys aged 4 - 11, and on a separate site Claires Court School for boys aged from 11 to 16.
+The College which houses The Nursery (co-ed aged 3-4), girls aged 4 - 16 and the co-ed sixth form for those aged from 16 to 18.
+Across town is Junior Boys (aged 4 - 11), and on a separate site Senior Boys (aged 11 - 16).

 The school operates a policy of the girls and boys meeting for residential trips, other excursions and whole of school events. ...Read more

 What the parents say...